 All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the headteacher/principal.
 Where there are concerns/allegations about the headteacher/principal this should be referred to the chair of governors/chair of the management committee/proprietor.
 In a situation where there is a conflict of interest in reporting the matter to the headteacher/principal this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
-See Appendix 1. reporting concerns form child or if the situation is an emergency, local authority children's social care should be contacted and where appropriate the police.
-It is the designated safeguarding lead's responsibility to ensure the child is not at risk and refer cases of suspected abuse to children's social care.
+See Appendix 1. reporting concerns form safeguarding lead's responsibility to ensure the child is not at risk and refer cases of suspected abuse to children's social care.